fbpx

 Do not attempt to trim any trees within four metres of power lines yourself – this is very important.
 Only an approved contractor can do it because of the danger of electrocution.

-Remember – never go within four metres of a power line.
+Remember – never go within four metres of a power line

 If you’re planning to do any work around trees on your commercial property, you can contact us to book a safety disconnection before any work goes ahead.
-Below are our Northpower-approved contractors, approved by us to work close to power lines.
-Please contact them directly to arrange your tree trimming:

 Think Trees Arborist Services Northland